nodejs/node/doc/api/stream.markdown

 to the readable portion of the interface.
 Do asynchronous I/O, process things, and so on.

+Call `transform.push(outputChunk)` 0 or more times to generate output from this input chunk, depending on how much data you want to output as a result of this chunk.

 Call the callback function only when the current chunk is completely consumed.
-Note that this may mean that you call the `outputFn` zero or more times, depending on how much data you want to output as a result of this chunk.
+Note that there may or may not be output as a result of any particular input chunk.

 This method is prefixed with an underscore because it is internal to the class that defines it, and should not be called directly by user programs.
 However, you **are** expected to override this method in your own extension classes.

-### transform.\_flush(outputFn, callback)
+### transform.\_flush(callback)

-* `outputFn` {Function} Call this function with any output data to be passed to the readable interface.
 * `callback` {Function} Call this function (optionally with an error argument) when you are done flushing any remaining data.